mab253/cpp_fall25/midterm.md

 - **Each team member** needs to submit code via zyBooks 16.41, even if your team's code is exactly the same.
-- Every person needs to fill out an evaluation form with some individual questions, also by the deadline.
-I will post this before Friday
+- Every person needs to fill out an [evaluation form with some individual questions](https://airtable.com/appNisQAaK2SV4aoi/shrU3IdqKOjvUAurZ), also by the deadline.

 👽 Good luck!